ShiviPro/progress-checklist/MajorProject_1.md

   - [x] You can see the price details card of the cart containing a button to checkout which will show the total price of the products with its quantity.

 ## Address Management
-- [ ] You can add multiple addresses, update or delete them.
+- [x] You can add multiple addresses,
+- [ ] Update any address, or
+- [x] Delete any address.
 - [ ] You can choose a single address to deliver the order.

+_Note: There is a weird bug in address deletion logic, which causes the btn to work only 50% of all the times it's clicked.
+I will fix this next._

 ## Checkout
 - [ ] Once you choose the address, you can click on the checkout button which would show the order summary and a message - "Order Placed Successfully."
 Save orders placed in your backend.